Ajedi32/metalsmith-metafiles/README.md

   project.)
 * `"eval"` - Executes the file as JavaScript and returns the result of the last expression
+* `"require"` - Requires the file as a Node module and returns the module's exports

 The following file extensions are assigned default parsers when you enable them with `{".extension": true}` (only `.json` is enabled by default):